SumoLogic-Labs/sumologic-grafana-datasource/README.md

-This page describes the sumologic-metrics-grafana-datasource plugin, a datasource plugin for Grafana that can deliver metrics from your Sumo deployment to Grafana.
+This page describes the sumologic-metrics-grafana-datasource plugin, a data source plugin for Grafana that can deliver metrics from your Sumo deployment to Grafana.
 After installing and configuring the plugin, you can query and visualize metrics from Sumo in the Grafana user interface.
 You initiate a query from the Grafana UI, the search runs on Sumo, and results are returned to Grafana.

-The Grafana backend will proxy all requests from the browser, and send them on to the Data Source.
+The Grafana backend will proxy all requests from the browser, and send them on to the data source.

 This beta version of sumologic-metrics-grafana-datasource contains most planned features, but is not yet complete.